kukushking/bit-playlist-bot/README.md

 # bit-playlist-bot

-I put all awful gen-z non-music your frends shared in tg into the playlist so you don't have to.
+I put all awful gen-z non-music your friends shared in tg into the playlist so you don't have to.

 # deployment
 1. Make sure Python 3.6+ & AWS CDK are installed.